Miro's decision tree template

 When you’ve identified your key takeaway from the decision tree exercise, share it with your stakeholders to get them on board.
 Use the tree to talk through the pros and cons of your decision, identify valuable alternatives, and build out additional branches as needed based on any feedback you get.

-The decision tree is only one example of a methodology for decision-making, try out other strategies with Miro's tree diagram maker and start collaborating with your team right now.
+The decision tree is only one example of a methodology for decision-making. if you'd prefer to diagram from scratch, get started with Miro's tree diagram maker and collaborate with your team.

 FAQ about the decision tree template